Lead Scientist

 [email protected]

-Darcy is a Senior Ocean Scientist with the Nature Conservancy.
+Dr. Darcy Bradley is a Lead Ocean Scientist with the Nature Conservancy.
 She works broadly across the Oceans Program, leading efforts to advance solutions to plastic pollution in the state, address unsustainable fisheries bycatch across the Pacific, and increase the pace and scale of ocean recovery across a broad range of tropical and temperate habitats.
-Much of Darcy’s work focuses on the use of remote sensing and near real-time data analytics to drive conservation opportunities for marine habitat and wildlife protection and recovery.
+Darcy holds a B.A. from Princeton University and a Ph.D. in Environmental Science and Management from UC Santa Barbara, where she is now an Adjunct Professor.
+Darcy has nearly 20 years of experience as a non-profit, government, and academic scientist using novel approaches including remote sensing, machine learning, spatial planning, and near real-time data analytics to enhance marine habitat conservation and wildlife protection and recovery.

 What Darcy is working on now: